uiuc-conversational-ai-lab/Accountable-DST/README.md

 ```console
 ❱❱❱ python evaluate_dst.py -path=<model_path> -data=<mwz/snips> -best=<model_checkpoint> -slot -oracle
 ```
-The results are saved in dst_*.txt files indide model directory.
-Use -dev to evaluate for the dev data. efault is test data.
+The results are saved in dst_*.txt files inside the model directory.
+Use -dev to evaluate for the dev data.
+The default is test data.